ajvn/kubernetes-localhost/README.md

 image is 18.04.

 Persistent volume `pv-nfs` and 5GB persistent volume claim `pvc-nfs` are provided automatically.
-For examples on how to use/create your own pv/pvc, check `manifests` directory.
+For examples on how to use/create your own pv/pvc, check `storage` directory.

 For bare-metal loadbalancing purposes [MetalLB](https://metallb.universe.tf/) is used.